benevol/website/2014/program.md

 ### Program for November 27th and 28th, room Euler.
 Talks are 15 minutes followed by +/- 5 minutes discussion.

+Download a zip-file with all submitted preprints [here](http://benevol.cwi.nl/2014/benevol14-submissions.pdf).

 | Time        | Presentation                        | Title                                                                                                  |
 |-------------|-------------------------------------|--------------------------------------------------------------------------------------------------------|
 | **Thu Nov 27**  |                                     |                                                                                                        |